huggingface/hub-docs/docs/hub/security-sso-azure-oidc.md

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/b134c56c2d4748be0a161ed13211407228f34553/hub/sso/sso-azure-oidc-guide-9.png"/>
 </div>

-Once you have created the secret, copy the secret value and paste it in the "Client secret" field on Hugging Face.
+Once you have created the secret, copy the secret value and paste it into the "Client secret" field on Hugging Face.

 <div class="flex justify-center">
 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/b134c56c2d4748be0a161ed13211407228f34553/hub/sso/sso-azure-oidc-guide-10.png"/>
 </div>

-You can now click on "Update and Test OIDC configuration" to save the settings.
+You can now click "Update and Test OIDC configuration" to save the settings.

 You should be redirected to your SSO provider (IdP) login prompt.
 Once logged in, you'll be redirected to your organization's settings page.